highcharts-for-python/highcharts-stock/docs/using.rst

 .. tip::

-  Think of **Highcharts for Python** as a translator to bridge your data visualization needs between Python and JavaScript.
+  Think of **Highcharts Stock for Python** as a translator to bridge your data visualization needs between Python and JavaScript.

 -------------------